 REFUNDS AVAILABLE AT A TICKET SALES LOCATION:

 The following tickets may be refunded by a ticket sales agent at any ticket selling location.
+No matter the original tender type, Metra does not issue cash refunds.
 Cash refunds will not be given for tickets originally purchased with a debit/credit card; please note the requirements for each type.

 Ten-Ride Tickets: (Refunds only available within the first three months from date of purchase and subject to a $5 handling fee).

--Full refunds are available on unused and unexpired tickets if they were purchased using a debit/credit card either at a ticket window or via Ticket by Internet.
+Refunds are available on unused and unexpired Ten-Ride tickets provided they were purchased using a debit/credit card either at a ticket window or via Ticket by Internet.
 For tickets purchased at a ticket window, the customer must submit the purchase receipt and the same debit/credit card used for purchase.

 For tickets purchased via the Ticket by Internet program, customer must provide the e-mail shipment confirmation, which contains the last four digits of the credit card used and the same credit/debit card.